 WestWind Foundation is dedicated to fighting climate change and promoting the health of human communities through its grant making programs.
 WestWind is a private, philanthropic foundation that provides grants to environmental nonprofit organizations that work both domestically and internationally.
 The foundation also supports nonprofits that promote reproductive health and rights globally, with a particular emphasis on the Latin American and Caribbean region.

-The WestWind Foundation awarded more than $1.6 million in Environment Program grants in 2011.
-Roughly 34 percent of Environment Program funds were distributed to NGOs working to create a groundswell of support for immediate action on climate change in the Southeast United States.
+The WestWind Foundation awarded more than $1.7 million in Environment Program grants in 2013.
+Most of the funding targeted two thematic areas – advocacy to curtail the development and use of dirty fuels and efforts to combat climate change in the Southeast United States.
 For a complete list of WestWind’s grants in this program, please see Recent Grants.